cb0806151/pennyauctionv2/README.md

 - record 4/5 of the demo video

 3/11/21
 - integrate the algorand network
 - fix application title
 - get loading button for contract deploy
 - check balance before submitting contract
 - get favicon
 - standardize naming of standard library import
 - update in-app balances on auction end
+- change structure to only fetch balance when opening wallet dropdown

 record the rest of the demo video
 </p>